-When you retire, all of the money grows tax-deferred and then once you hit a certain age, that money is yours free and clear of any penalties.
-The money you directed from your paycheck at the beginning is usually tax deductible unless you make a Roth election.
+When you retire, all of the money grows tax-deferred, and then once you hit a certain age, that money is yours free without penalties, however still requires you to pay income tax.
+The money you directed from your paycheck at the beginning is usually tax-deductible unless you make a Roth election.

 In the meantime, however, someone or something is managing it.
 A representative of the company is probably investing it into stocks and mutual funds that will help it grow over time, or you may be directed to enroll in an automatic, age-based, or target-date fund.
 That way, the million dollars you invest throughout your career will have grown to well over a million by the time you get your hands on it.

 If you work for someone else and don’t run your own practice, this may be your primary source of saving.
 Therefore, it’s important to understand what type of plan you have.